cvolkmer/fhnw-web-deployment/Readme.md

 # Introduction #

-This workshop is part of the WebDeployment lecture and considered a hands-on practical example, how deploy a sample Java application based on Amazon ECS Fargate container solution.
+This workshop is part of the WebDeployment lecture and considered a hands-on practical example on how deploy a sample Java application based on Amazon ECS Fargate container solution.
 It consists of 2 Lab sections and you will be guided through the all the steps needed.
 # Lab 1 #

+This is a basic hands-on lab which should be run as part of the lecture.
+First, you will login and familiarize yourself with the AWS Console and the environment.
+You will launch a template to automatically deploy and provision the base infrastructure needed for the entire workshop.
+All sources are stored in this repository which will be cloned to a AWS Cloud9 instance, a web based IDE.
+You will build a Docker image containing the sample Java application and push it to the Amazon ECR container registry.
+The image will be deployed and executed on Amazon ECS.
+You will run through all steps needed to deploy this single Docker image.

-This is the basic hands-on lab which should be run as part of the lecture.
-The target architecture looks like this.
+The architecture looks like this:

 ![Lab 1 Architecture](images/architecture_lab1.png)
 ## Login to the AWS Console ##

 You will need access to an AWS Account in order to conduct this lab.
-Either you're having an existing one, or you will be given access to an AWS environment.
+Either you're having your own one, or you will be given access to an AWS environment.

 ## Prepare the environment ##

 We will be using a couple of AWS services for this lab.
 The base infrastructure setup is available as a CloudFormation template.
-If you are interested in what is deployed - the template is stored in this repository under "Infrastructure".
+If you want to learn more what and how it is deployed - the template "environment_setup.yaml" is stored in this repository under "Infrastructure".

 Services deployed by the AWS CloudFormation template:
-- Networking Stack (VPC)
+- Networking Stack (VPC) + Security Groups
 - AWS Cloud9 IDE
 - Amazon ECS Cluster (Fargate)
 - Amazon ECR container repository
-- Elastic Load Balancer
+- Elastic Load Balancer, Listener and Target Group

 ### Deploy the template ###

-Make sure you are logged into the AWS Console and right click on "Launch Stack" "Open in new Tab" below to automatically deploy the stack in the Frankfurt Region (eu-central-1):
+Make sure you are logged into the AWS Console and right click on "Launch Stack" + "Open in new Tab" below to automatically deploy the stack in the Frankfurt Region (eu-central-1):

 [![](images/cloudformation_launch_stack.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/new?stackName=roomreservation&templateURL=https:%2F%2Ffhnw-web-deployment.s3.eu-central-1.amazonaws.com%2Fenvironment_setup.yaml "Launch Stack")